dgis/emu71android/ReadMe.txt

 - The Help menu displays Emu71's original help HTML page and may not accurately reflect the behavior of this Android version.
 - When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependency files.
 - This Emulator does not include the ROM files or the KML files.
+- The port configuration is very similar to Emu71 for Windows

 NOT WORKING YET